BettercareHealth/bettercare/mmh/mmh-1.md

 Depression and anxiety.
 They are known as the common mental disorders (CMD).

+> Depression and anxiety are known as common mental disorders.

 ### 1-10 Is suicide an important cause of death during and after pregnancy?

 Suicide is a leading cause of maternal death in developed countries.
 In most low and middle-income countries (including South Africa), suicide data are not accurately recorded.
 Yet, if the high rates of maternal depression are considered, coupled with poverty, unemployment and substance use, maternal suicide is likely to be very high in these regions.